Blog

 Who Must Provide a TDS?

-Importantly, a seller must provide TDS even when selling a property without the intermediation of an agent, such as in a “for sale by owner” transaction.
-Additionally, TDS must be provided on sales of new residential properties that are not part of a subdivision, such as a new home or a new four-unit building under construction on one lot.
+It is important to note that a seller must provide the TDS even when selling a property without the intermediation of an agent, such as in a “for sale by owner” transaction.
+Additionally, the TDS must be provided on sales of new residential property that is not part of a subdivision, such as a new home or a new four-unit building under construction on a lot.

 TDS Law Compliance: How Can Sellers Comply?